sevcsik/vimfiles/README.md

 vimfiles
 ========

-My vim configuration and vundles, focusing on PHP and frontend development.
+My vim configuration focusing on Javascript development.
 To use it, clone it into your vim home directory, and run :BundleInstall.

+On Unix-like, symlink vimrc and gvimrc to ~/.vimrc and ~/.gvimrc